minhd-vu/Journey-to-the-East/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A top down post-apoctalyptic shooter rpg created in Unity.
+A top down post-apocalyptic shooter RPG created in Unity.

 ### Screenshots
 <details>